lewallen4/Cloudsy/readme.md

-Its really simple to use.
+Its really simple to use. it just currently requires a windows environment with gitbash.
+If you do not already have grep, awk and sed, then you will need to have those installed as well.

 run the script in git bash, and enter your zip code.
 While it should only work in the US, maybe it'll work